 - Analysis from trials regarding the child’s ability and accuracy when using various technologies, including positioning and settings that work best

 Following the assessment, the evaluator will prepare a report containing recommendations, which should be shared with everyone on your child’s team.
 Together, you will decide which suggestions to accept, include them in the IEP, and then begin the process of implementation.

-Shelley Lacey-Castelot is the Director of Literacy Solutions in Oxford and Norwalk, CT, and is an expert in the evaluation and use of AT for students with LD and ADHD.
-Eve Kessler, a criminal appellate attorney with The Legal Aid Society, NYC, is co-founder of SPED*NET, Special Education Network of Wilton (CT) and a Contributing Editor of Smart Kids.
+Shelley Lacey-Castelot is the Owner of Literacy Solutions, LLC in Oxford, CT, and is an expert in the evaluation and use of AT for students with LD and ADHD.
+Eve Kessler, Esq., a former criminal appellate attorney, is Executive Director of SPED*NET and a Contributing Editor of Smart Kids.